josiahlindsey/azure-cloud-networking-hub-spoke-topology-lab/README.md

 ### Subnets

 Subnets are smaller sections inside a VNet.
-Think of it like dividing a building into different floors.

 - You can put different VMs on different subnets for organization
 - **Good to know:** Azure reserves 5 IP addresses in every subnet (first 4 and last 1) for its own use

 ### Network Security Groups (NSGs)

-NSGs are like a firewall - they control what traffic is allowed in and out.
+NSGs control what traffic is allowed in and out.

 - **Inbound rules** = Control what can come INTO your VM
 - **Outbound rules** = Control what can go OUT of your VM